Rafael Trujillo

 Rafael Leónidas Trujillo Molina (/truːˈhiːjoʊ/ troo-HEE-yoh; /es/; 24 October 1891 – 30 May 1961), nicknamed "El Jefe" (/es/; lit.
 'The Boss'), was a Dominican military officer and dictator who ruled the Dominican Republic from August 1930 until his assassination in May 1961.
-He was the 36th and 39th president from 1930 to 1938 and again from 1942 to 1952.
-He also served as the first generalissimo, the de facto most powerful position in the country at the time from 1930 until his assassination.
-Under that position, Trujillo served under figurehead presidents.
+He was the country's 36th and 39th president, from 1930 to 1938 and from 1942 to 1952 respectively.
+He was also the country's first generalissimo, its de facto most powerful position at the time, from 1930 until his assassination.
+In that position, Trujillo ruled the country under figurehead presidents.

-Trujillo's 31-year rule, the Trujillo Era (El Trujillato or La Era de Trujillo), was one of the longest for a non-royal leader in the world, and centered around a personality cult of the ruling family.
-It was also one of the most brutal; Trujillo's security forces, including the infamous SIM, were responsible for perhaps as many as 50,000 murders.
-These included between 17,000 and 35,000 Haitians in the infamous Parsley massacre in 1937, which continues to affect Dominican-Haitian relations to this day.
+Trujillo's 31-year rule, known as the Age of Trujillo (El Trujillato or La Era de Trujillo), was one of the longest for a non-royal leader in the world, and centered around a personality cult of the ruling family.
+It was also one of the most brutal; Trujillo's security forces, including the infamous SIM, were responsible for many murders.
+Estimates for the number of deaths in the Dominican Republic under Trujillo's regime range from 25,000 deaths and disappearances to over 50,000 deaths.
+In 1937, 17,000 to 35,000 Haitians were killed by the Dominican Army under Trujillo's orders in the infamous Parsley massacre, which continues to affect Dominican-Haitian relations.

 During his long rule, the Trujillo government's extensive use of state terrorism was prolific even beyond national borders, including the attempted assassination of Venezuelan president Rómulo Betancourt in 1960, the abduction and disappearance in New York City of the Basque exile Jesús Galíndez in 1956, and the murder of Spanish writer José Almoina in Mexico, also in 1960.
 These acts, particularly the presumed murder of Galíndez, a naturalized US citizen, the attempted murder of Betancourt, a staunch critic of Trujillo, and the murder of the Mirabal sisters, who were among his most notable opponents, in 1960, eroded relations between the Dominican Republic and the international community and ushered in OAS sanctions and economic and military assistance to Dominican opposition forces.
 After this momentous year, large segments of the Dominican establishment, including the military, turned against him.